 4. Too Many Out-of-Character Details

 Each of us possesses a store of knowledge.
 We have a variety of labels and names for things that we’re familiar with or have encountered, but there are many more things in the world we couldn’t name or label because it’s outside our interests or experiences.
 The same goes for your POVC.

 A character who’s a mechanic can open the hood of a vehicle and mentally identify various parts of the engine.
 Someone unfamiliar with cars might only be able to point out the parts they’ve had experience with.
-I can fill up the coolant reservoir, refill windshield washer fluid, check the oil, and identify the battery.
+I can fill up the coolant reservoir, refill windshield washer fluid, check and add the oil, and identify the battery.
 Beyond that, I’m lost.

 If your character isn’t familiar with an item, they can’t name it with any great specificity.
 My son will say he’s going to play his Switch, PS3, or Wii.
 He’ll name the platform.
 I hear, he’s going to play video games.

 Shawn climbed the pine tree, his palm landing in a great gob of sap.

 If Shawn is a city boy who doesn’t know one tree from another, he shouldn’t label it in his internal dialogue.
 If he spends a lot of time in the country and knows one tree from another, he’ll be able to label the tree.